 Legend has it that after 8-year-old Mary Biddle fell through the ice off Mackinac Island and died back in December 1833, her father came up with the idea to mark a safe pathway to the mainland with Christmas trees.
 The practice continues to this day, guiding snowmobilers over an unofficial ice bridge between the island and St. Ignace in Michigan’s Upper Peninsula.

 But it’s his wife whose story is really interesting.
 Agatha Biddle was part of the Métis people with both French and Native American heritage.
-That background gave Agatha the ability to bridge both cultures, becoming a prominent facilitator in a society otherwise dominated by males.
-She wore the traditional clothing of her tribe and often welcomed Native American guests into her home, while also partnering with her English husband in their business.
+That background gave Agatha the ability to bridge both cultures, becoming a prominent woman on Mackinac Island in a society otherwise dominated by males.

+Agatha wore the traditional clothing of her tribe and often welcomed Native American guests into her home, while also partnering with her English husband in their business.
 In her “Reminiscences of Early Days of Mackinac Island,” author Elizabeth Therese Baird, herself of both European and Native American heritage, wrote that Agatha Biddle “was fair-complexioned for an Indian, although her eyes were very black, and her hair equally so and of the thickest and longest.”

-Mackinac Island’s remodeled Biddle House tells the story of Native Americans in northern Michigan through the lens of Agatha Biddle.
+Mackinac Island’s Biddle House tells the story of Native Americans in northern Michigan through the lens of Agatha Biddle.
 In addition to exhibit galleries inside the house, there’s an interpretive trail outside that emphasizes the relationship of Native American culture to Mackinac Island.
 There also are live exhibits with costumed interpreters demonstrating home life in the 1830s and talking about the artifacts on display.

 Mackinac State Historic Parks created the Biddle House Mackinac Island Native American Museum along with tribal partners to share the story of the Native American peoples of northern Michigan.
 The museum notes that it is a story of battles won and lost, promises made and broken, cultures repressed and resurgent – and it is a story that continues today.